soc/soc.me/_languages/generics.md

 **Consistent syntax makes Generics easier to learn**

-Scala has an extremely consistent and straight-forward syntax: Generics (`[T]`) always follow the name of a class or a method.
+One language that has an extremely consistent and straight-forward syntax is Scala: Generics (`[T]`) always follow the name of a class or a method.

 ```scala
 class Foo[T]